Overview of Graduate Program

 GRADUATE DIVISION SUMMER GRANT

 Each year the Graduate Division awards a given number of summer grants to students in each department.
-The final selection and allocation of funds are determined by Grad Div, but the application process is handled by the department.
-We are usually able to nominate 1 or 2 students and priority is given to students in good standing who do not have other summer funding.
-The award usually includes a stipend ($3500 for Summer 2016) and fees for 3 summer session units.
+The final selection and allocation of funds ($3500 in 2018) are determined by Grad Div, but the application process is handled by the department.
+We are usually able to nominate 1 or 2 students and priority is given to students in good standing who do not have other significant summer funding.
 The Graduate Division asks that preference be given to students who plan to engage in activities over the summer that advance progress to degree (e.g., language study, preparation for QE, research, or dissertation writing) and students who have not received more than two Summer Grants in the past.

 Thanks to our Hickman Endowment, we are able to offer registered students some funding for conference and research travel.
 The deadline for proposals is November 1.
-Please save your application(s) on Drive and share with Robin Davidson, making sure to send the email notification.
-The GSSA and Head Graduate Advisor will review conference and research applications for the academic year in November and you will be informed of your award(s) before Thanksgiving.
-Actual awards will be in the form of a stipend and will be made after the Graduate Student Services Advisor receives appropriate documentation/receipts from the trip.
+Please save your application(s) on Drive and share with Robin Davidson, GSAO, making sure to send the email notification.
+The Graduate Student Affairs Officer and Head Graduate Advisor will review conference and research applications for the academic year in November and you will be informed of your award(s) before Thanksgiving.
+Actual awards will be in the form of a stipend and will be made after the GSAO receives appropriate documentation/receipts from the trip.
 Please note that it is possible to apply for both conference and research travel awards.

 The Graduate Division offers funding for 2 conferences during your academic career at Berkeley.
-You can find more information about these Conference Travel Grants at http://grad.berkeley.edu/financial/fellowships/.
-After using these campus funds, you will be able to apply to our program for additional support.
-In general, we assist with a total of 3 conferences, or 2 if both are outside of North America, and offer the following standardized maximum amounts based on geographical location of the conference.
+You can find more information about these Conference Travel Grants on the Grad Div website.
+You will be able to apply to our program for additional support.
+In general, we assist with a total of 3 conferences, or 2 if both are outside of North America, and usually offer the following standardized maximum amounts based on geographic location of the conference.
 These amounts are a guide only and are contingent on our overall fiscal capacity in relationship to the total amount that students request in any given year.
 In making allocations, we may also take into account the previous travel funding the applicant has received in the program.

 - Europe: $1,500.00